Soltera (Shakira song)

-"Soltera" is a song by Colombian singer-songwriter Shakira.
+"Soltera" (Single) is a song by Colombian singer-songwriter Shakira.
 It was released through Sony Music Latin on 25 September 2024.

 Background

-On 22 March 2024, Shakira released her twelfth studio album Las Mujeres Ya No Lloran.
+On 22 March 2024, Shakira released her twelfth studio album, Las Mujeres Ya No Lloran.
 On 13 June 2024, she revealed in an interview for Rolling Stone that "there are some songs we have lying around" from the album sessions and that "it's not a new album, but let's say I have a new project".

 On 14 September 2024, Shakira was seen filming a music video at LIV nightclub in Miami, Florida.
 On 20 September, she revealed the single's release date and cover art featuring herself partying with Anitta, Danna Paola, Lele Pons.

 "Soltera" is a afrobeats and tropical-pop song with notes of kizomba and calypso rhythms.

 Music video

 The music video was directed by Jaume de la Iguana.
 Its cinematography was handled by Rafa Lluch.
 It features Anitta, Danna Paola, Karolína Kurková, Lele Pons, Natti Natasha, Winnie Harlow, Bizarrap and Harry Jowsey.